Victoria’s Secret Model Sara Sampaio Flaunts Toned Bod In Sports Bra & Leggings On Instagram

 “I love going on holiday as the sun always makes my hair a little lighter, but the sea salt or chlorine can dry my hair and skin out so I always make sure to treat them to a nourishing oil or hydrating mask,” she also added.

 The VS model’s skin regimen is obviously working for her, as she looks just as great in her casual selfie as she does in the professional photos.
-And her 7.4 million Instagram fans seem to agree, as they pile on the compliments and gave the car selfie photo over 337,000 likes.
+And her 7.4 million Instagram fans seem to agree, as they piled on the compliments and gave the car selfie photo over 337,000 likes.